DinisCruz/Book_Software_Quality/content/21.From-Audio/reviewed/AppSec/Data classification.md

 ### Data classification.

-Every type of data that exists in organization, especially on applications, needs to have a classification for its value.
-This is typically called data classification.
+Every type of data that exists in organization, especially the data that is consumed by applications, needs to have a Data Classification mapping.

-This means that we need to know if a particular piece of data is sensitive, where it is going to be used, and what value it holds for the business.
+Developers need to know if a particular piece of data is sensitive, and what value it holds for the business.

-Usually, the best way to determine the aforementioned is to ask what would happen if a particular set of data were to be disclosed, put on paste bin or modified?
+A good way to determine the expected level of confidentiality and integrity, is to ask what would happen _'If a particular set of data were to be fully disclosed?'_ (for example uploaded to PasteBin) or _'If some of the data was being malicious modified over a period of months'_.

-Those are always good questions, because then you start to understand the value of that particular data set.
-Most companies tend to have data classification in terms of business.
-So, info sec data classification.
-But you also need app sec, mapping.
+These are really hard questions, and only by answering then, you can start to understand the value of that particular data set.

-So, you need to understand what you're dealing with -- is it a password, mission critical, or something that will end up being displayed on the user?
-The goal is to gain an understanding of whether or not it is a piece of information that has value and needs to be protected.
+Developers need to understand what they are dealing with, what is valuable to the business, and what needs to be protected.